 Cory catfish hides inside fish tanks.
 If fish tanks have no place to hide, they can feel uncomfortable.
 This lack is often associated with problems, including sandboarding.
 You should ensure the aquarium has other aquatic life and plant hiding places to keep the critters out.

 Choose some good aquatic vegetation to be enjoyed by the corys.
 They’ll hide in this way.
-Once your tanks are hidden, you will notice a decrease in your Cory catfish glass surfing.
+Once your tanks are hidden, you will notice a decrease in your Cory glass surfing.
 That is a big factor in this.

 Why Do Corydoras Swim Up and Down the Glass?

+Why are my Cory catfish swimming up and down?
 Cory Catfish love swimming up the glass and down the glass.
 It’s a behavior typically seen when these fish are looking for food and checking out other symptoms in their surroundings.

 Their instinct is to explore as much of the new tank as possible, but this can be exaggerated if they feel stressed from poor water conditions such as issues or overcrowded tanks.